lrusso/tinymce/README.md

     });
 ```

-## Spellchecker example request to server
+## Spellchecker example of a request to a server

 ```
 {